ON THIS PAGE: You will learn about the different types of treatments doctors use for children with cancer. Use the menu to see other pages.

 The death of a child is a profound tragedy, and many families need support to help them cope with the loss.
 Pediatric cancer centers often have professional staff and support groups to help with the process of grieving.
 Learn more on grieving the loss of a child.

 The next section in this guide is About Clinical Trials.
-It offers more information about research studies that are focused on finding better ways to care for children and adolescents with cancer.
+It offers more information about research studies that are focused on finding better ways to care for children and teens with cancer.
 Use the menu to choose a different section to read in this guide.